MalachiMackie/LoansUnlimitedExcercise/solution.md

 ### Database

 The database will be an RDS managed MySql instance.
 MySql provides a good balance between cost, functionality and number of developers with MySql experience.

 Each table will have change tracking triggers that will copy values to an audit table. this will provide an audit history of all changes done to any table.

 Database will be configured to encrypt at rest so if a database backup is leaked or someone gets access to the file system, no information will be exposed.

-SSL will also be required for any applications to connect to the database, ensuring data is encrypted as its sent between the database any any applications
+SSL will also be required for any applications to connect to the database, ensuring data is encrypted as its sent between the database any any applications.

 ### Loan Provider Agent Web Interface